Kinto/kinto/docs/tutorial.rst

   something changed on server side.
 - Client wins, in that case the change will override previous changes

-The previous call is the Client wins behavior.
+The previous call above is the Client wins behavior.

-In case you want the server to prevent you from overridding changes, you must send the ``If-Match`` header:
+In case you want to use the *Server wins* behavior you must send the ``If-Match`` header:

-Let say, we didn't refresh the server since our first POST and we send the ETag we had back then ``"1434641515332"``:
+Let say, we didn't refresh the server since our first POST and we send the ETag we obtained while fetching the collection ``"1434641515332"``:

 .. code-block:: http